Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 If you don’t already have international roaming with your phone provider, it’s worth setting up an eSim so you have mobile data available.
 We use Airalo and have always found it to be great as it uses the Telkomsel towers, which we find has the best reception in Bali.

 Also, make sure you’ve got your My Big Adventure Bali travel diaries ready to go for the kids.
-They fit nicely into kids back packs and help keep them entertained while waiting in any lines.
+They fit nicely into kids back packs and will help keep them entertained while waiting in any lines.

 You can order yours here.